Chase Ultimate Rewards: Everything you need to know

 In addition to sign-up bonuses and everyday spending on your Chase credit cards, making purchases online through the Chase Ultimate Rewards shopping portal can also help you top up your balance.

-When you start your shopping through the Chase Ultimate Rewards shopping portal, you’ll earn bonus points at a wide range of online merchants, including department stores, home improvement stores, and more.
+When you start your shopping through the Chase Ultimate Rewards shopping portal, you’ll earn bonus points at a wide range of online merchants, including department stores, home improvement stores and more.
 It’s a good way to earn a little extra on purchases you’d make anyway.

 Referring your friends and family to Chase credit cards is a quick way to give your points balance a boost long after you’ve earned the welcome bonus on a card.

-When someone you’ve referred is approved for a card through the Chase Refer a Friend program, you’ll earn bonus points (they’ll earn a welcome bonus, too).
-The number of referral points you’ll earn depends on the card, and it’s capped at a maximum number of bonus points per year.
+When someone you’ve referred is approved for a card through the Chase Refer-a-Friend program, you’ll earn bonus points (they’ll earn a welcome bonus, too).
+The number of referral points you’ll earn depends on the card and it’s capped at a maximum number of bonus points per year.

 Chase has started sending out 1099 tax forms for referral bonuses, so be aware there may be implications come tax time.
 Consult your tax professional for advice.

 The value of your Chase Ultimate Rewards points depends on the cards you have and how you redeem your points.

-Your next best bet is redeeming points through the Chase Ultimate Rewards travel portal for flights, hotels, rental cars, cruises, or activities.
+Your next best bet is redeeming points through the Chase Ultimate Rewards travel portal for flights, hotels, rental cars, cruises or activities.
 Here’s what your points are worth when linked to a specific card:

-If you only have the Ink Business Cash, you can’t move points to travel partners, and they’re only worth 1 cent each when you book through the Chase Ultimate Rewards travel portal.
-But if you also have the Chase Sapphire Reserve, you can combine your points to that account, then transfer them to airline and hotel partners, or book travel at a rate of 1.5 cents per point.
+If you only have the Chase Ink Business Cash, you can’t move points to travel partners and they’re only worth one cent each when you book through the Chase Ultimate Rewards travel portal.
+But, if you also have the Chase Sapphire Reserve, you can combine your points to that account, then transfer them to airline and hotel partners or book travel at a rate of 1.5 cents per point.

-How to Use Chase Ultimate Rewards Points
+How to use Chase Ultimate Rewards points

 You’ve got loads of options for using your Chase Ultimate Rewards points, including:

-- Cash back, gift cards, Amazon purchases, and Apple purchases
+- Cash back, gift cards, Amazon purchases and Apple purchases

 - Aer Lingus